-Parents may also request assistance in implementing fun, educational activities in their own home.
-To reinforce and support the child's school readiness experience, staff members can provide parents with ideas about learning opportunities to continue the program at home.
-Additionally, Teachers/Primary Caregivers utilize Learning Genie and send home monthly calendars that describe fun activities you can do with your child.
-These activities are based on Creative Curriculum goals that support your child's growth and development.
+- Gives you an understanding of what the program is doing for your child and how you can help. - Gives your child a positive impression about school and shows your interest in school. - Provides the education staff with an opportunity to get to know you better. - Staff can learn from you, and you can learn from them. - Parents/guardians may also request assistance in implementing fun, educational activities in their own home. - To reinforce and support the child's total preschool experience, staff members can provide parents/guardians with ideas about learning opportunities to continue the program at home. - Teachers utilize Learning genie and or send home monthly calendars that describe fun activities you can do with your child.
+Activities are based on Creative Curriculum goals that support your child's growth and development.
 These activities may be counted as in-kind.